 Col. Charles J. Wall is listed in the roster of the Rangers, as noted in the “COLORADO RANGERS” by Carleton McClure.
-The Denver city directories and 1920 federal census, both list Wall as rooming at the Denver Athletic Club at 1325 Glenarm in Denver.
+The Denver city directories and 1920 federal census both list Wall as rooming at the Denver Athletic Club at 1325 Glenarm in Denver.
 Around 1919 Wall was serving as the head of the state constabulary and had been appointed as head of safety for the city of Denver.
 However, at the end of May he was implicated in a bootlegging scandal that involved hundreds of gallons of whiskey that was shipped to him.
-Wall was not prosecuted, but was forced to resign as chief of the constabulary and his appointment to the head of safety was revoked.
+However, Wall was not prosecuted, but was forced to resign his appointment as chief of the constabulary.
+Similarly, his appointment to the head of safety was also revoked.

 THE GUN is a S&W .44 Double Action First Model Revolver, shipped to New York in 1894.
 A factory letter (included) confirms barrel length of 6 ½”, nickel finish, hard rubber grips and .44 S & W Russian Caliber.
 It’s in good condition with approximately 15-20% of the original nickel, the rest gone to a dark patina.
 The grips are very good (no damage) and the mechanics function well.
 The bore is good and the entire gun is in as found, uncleaned condition.
 Markings are good and “C. J. Wall, Colorado Rangers” is stamped on the left side of the frame.
 The hammer/side plate screw is somewhat buggered and the side plate not completely screwed down, but it functions fine.
 All the other screws are good.

 THE BOWIE KNIFE is very high quality with an 8 ¾” blade.
 There are copper name plates soldered on both sides at the top where the makers name may or may not be covered up.
-The plates are stamped “Colorado Rangers”on one side and “Col. Chas.
+The plates are stamped “Colorado Rangers” on one side and “Col. Chas.
 Wall” on the other.
 The blade is nicely etched on the left side with an inscription or name removed from the center.
-The right side of the blade is plain with “Col Chas J Wall” professionally engraved very lightly.
-The handle is wood and German Silver with a snake and eagle at the top and flower ornamentation at the bottom.
+The right side of the blade is plain with “Col Chas J Wall” very lightly professionally engraved.
+The handle is wood.
+Also, it is German Silver with a snake and eagle at the top and flower ornamentation at the bottom.
 A “W” of tacks is on the left side of the wood.
 The knife is in very good condition showing use and some dark patches that appear to be blood pitting.
 The knife still has a very sharp edge.

 THE HOLSTER is maker marked in a circle with only “Colorado” barely legible.
-It’s most likely “Colorado Saddlary” which was in existence from 1902-1910.
+Most likely it is “Colorado Saddlary” which was in existence from 1902-1910.
 Also stamped on the holster is “CJW”.
 The holster is a double loop with a nice impressed border tooling and all the original stitching.
 A period repair to the skirt is showing with an additional piece of leather hand stitched to the back.
-The holster is a lighter color of brown from the belt, the belt being almost black in color.
+The holster is a lighter color of brown from the belt with the belt being almost black in color.